markcoppock/notes/cli-commands.md

 - `Ctrl + k` – delete from cursor to the end of the command line
 - `Ctrl + u` – delete from cursor to the start of the command line
 - `Ctrl + w` – delete from cursor to start of word (i.e. delete backwards one word)
-- `Ctrl + y` – paste word or text that was cut using one of the deletion shortcuts (such as the one above) after the cursor
+- `Ctrl + y` – paste word or twoext that was cut using one of the deletion shortcuts (such as the one above) after the cursor
 - `Ctrl + xx` – move between start of command line and current cursor position (and back again)
 - `Ctrl + f` – move forward one character
 - `Ctrl + b` – move backward one character